 The appeal process is set in motion when a notice of appeal (or letter) is filed with the Tribunal.
 The notice of appeal or letter must state the appellant's intentions and be accompanied by a copy of the assessment, reassessment, rejection, decision, determination or re-determination, as the case may be, from which the appeal is launched.
 The notice of appeal is to be filed with:

-- In the case of an appeal under the Excise Tax Act with the Tribunal.
+- the Tribunal, in the case of an appeal under the Excise Tax Act.

 Ottawa, Ontario K1A 0H8